 The Camorra chief behind it all looks like he’s wearing a Groucho Marx nose-and- glasses mask and his underlings are somehow even less threatening.
 But the crooks aren’t the only ones after the Cross of the Seven Jewels.
 A Satanic cult is also after the relic, a cult led by a very old Gordon Mitchell, famous from Spaghetti Westerns, Peplums and the occassional spy flick.
 This cult worships (or enslaves – it’s never quite clear) a hairy wookie-type monster called Aborym: the same monster that killed Marco’s mother long ago by inflating her like a balloon until she burst open.
 (No, seriously.)

-When Marco – in werewolf form – isn’t mauling people or throwing them against walls so hard their faces melt (don’t ask) he’s having sex, either in his human form or wolfman form.
+When Marco – in werewolf form – isn’t mauling people or throwing them against walls so hard their faces spot-weld to them (don’t ask) he’s having sex, either in his human form or wolfman form.
 There’s a very ugly bedroom scene complete with foamy drool running down Marco’s werewolf face and onto his partner when he transforms in the middle of his performance.
 Ewww.

 Throughout this mess our hero is helped by a prostitute named Maria and a psychic called Madame Amnesia (?), who likes to give readings dressed in her sexiest lingerie.
 All this plus kinky Satanic masses, psychedelic flash-backs and flash-forwards, a musical score by Paolo Rustichelli and memorable lines like “What’s that whore doing?
 Humping the phone?” and “End of sleeping period”, which absolutely NOBODY has ever said to ANYBODY to wake them up.